jennymalmoe/BeachPlease/README.md

 As a first time visitor I want to:

+* get inspired by the site, the beaches, the design, the beauty of Skåne.
+Get a positive feel.
 * get information about the beaches in Skåne so I can make a decision whether or not it is interesting information for me.
 Does the page offers what I want and need?
 * be able to easily navigate and find general information about the beaches, location, information about public transport to get to a beach etc.
 * get a wow impression of Skåne (the beaches in Skåne).
-Does it seem like a credible and inspiring place to me?
-Is it valuble enough for me, as a user, to stay and explore the site, and possibly even return?
+Does it seem like an inspiring place to me?
+Does it make me consider visit one of the beaches?
+Is the site and its content valuble enough for me, as a user, to stay and explore the site and the beaches, and possibly even return?
 * be able to see beaches located on a map.
 * find out how beaches in Skåne stands out from other beaches (the pages USP's *get inspired and visit one of Skånes beaches*), why should I visit Skåne (Skånes beaches) instead of someone else?